ijtcs-faw/2025/talks/forum3.md

 His research interest lies in multiple topics in theoretical computer science, with a focus on algorithms and complexity for counting problems.

-## Talk 2: Breaking the Sorting Barrier for Directed Single-Source Shortest Paths
-We give a deterministic O(m log^{2/3} n)-time algorithm for single-source shortest paths (SSSP) on directed graphs with real non-negative edge weights in comparison-addition model.
-This is the first result to break the O(m + n log n) time bound of Dijkstra algorithm on sparse graphs, showing that Dijkstra's algorithm is not optimal for SSSP.

-Biography: Xinkai Shu is a postdoctoral researcher at Max Planck Institute for Informatics.
-He obtained his PhD in Computer Science at The University of Hong Kong, supervised by Prof. Zhiyi Huang.
-Before that he obtained his bachelor's degree from Yao Class, Tsinghua University.
-His research interest is online algorithms, algorithmic game theory and fundamental graph algorithms.

 ## Talk 3: TBA